Banana and date porridge

 - Bring the oats and water to boil in a small saucepan.
 Simmer for about 5 minutes, until most of the water has been absorbed.

-- While the oats are cooking, mash the banana and chop the date.
+- While the oats are cooking, mash half of the banana and chop the date.

 - Add the banana, date, cinnamon and vanilla to the porridge and simmer for another 5 minutes.

-- Pour into a bowl and top with the rest of the banana and a handful of walnuts.
+- Pour into a bowl and top with the banana slices and a handful of walnuts.

 **NUTRITIONAL INFORMATION IS ESTIMATED AND SHOULD ONLY BE USED AS A GUIDE.